po1sigala/live/01-Class-Content/14-MVC-dev/README.md

 ## Heads-Up

 Next week, you will start working on your second group project!
-You will be assigned to your project groups and receive the project requirements.
-Be sure to look over the project requirements carefully and brainstorm project ideas with your group early on.
+In the next class, you will be assigned to your project groups and receive the project requirements.
+Be sure to look over the project requirements carefully and be ready to brainstorm project ideas with your group.

 ## Resources